-Our SENDCos Mrs Clifford – Infants and Mrs Larmouth – Juniors, each work with a team of teaching assistants who effectively support children with SEND.
+Our SENDCo, Mrs Clifford, work closely with a team of teachers and teaching assistants who effectively support children with SEND.
 This support can take place both in the classroom and through short term interventions both individually and in small groups.

 We very much believe that school and parents working closely together give the best outcomes for all children and especially those with an SEND.
 The class teachers meet with parents and carers to create targets on Individual Education Plans (IEPs), to keep them informed of their child’s progress towards these targets and to share next steps in their learning.
 The SENDCo also meets with parents who have concerns about their child to discuss their progress, offer support and problem solve with parents.

 Our school ELSAs (Emotional Literacy Support Assistant) also support children and parents through difficult times when needed.